junxit/us-congress-bills-112/metadata.md

 - 2011-06-13 — Introduced in House
 - 2011-06-13 — Referred to the House Committee on Oversight and Government Reform.
 - 2011-06-13 — Sponsor introductory remarks on measure.
 (CR E1071)
+- 2011-06-20 — Referred to the Subcommittee on Federal Workforce, U.S. Postal Service, and Labor Policy     .
+- 2011-11-03 — Committee Consideration and Mark-up Session Held.
+- 2011-11-03 — Ordered to be Reported by Unanimous Consent.
+- 2011-11-03 — Subcommittee on Federal Workforce, U.S. Postal Service, and Labor Policy Discharged.
+- 2011-12-12 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2011-12-12 — Considered as unfinished business. (consideration: CR H8340-8341)
+- 2011-12-12 — Considered under suspension of the rules. (consideration: CR H8327-8328)
+- 2011-12-12 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2158.
+- 2011-12-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-12-12 — Mr. Issa moved to suspend the rules and pass the bill.
+- 2011-12-12 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 353 - 1 (Roll no. 914). (text: CR H8327)
+- 2011-12-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 353 - 1 (Roll no. 914).(text: CR H8327)